Psychology has so many areas of study: clinical psychology, forensic psychology, and educational psychology, and the list goes on.

 The merging of these two disciplines creates the possibility for professionals to establish themselves as authorities with multiple psychological foundations that are rooted in business-minded practices.
 Professionals in I/O and business psychology are not only able to navigate business fields but also understand and describe the psychological nuance that drives individual behavior—and this makes them more versatile.

-According to Dr. Jay Finkelman, a professor at The Chicago School of I/O business psychology and the department chair of the Southern California campuses, “they all fit under the same umbrella.”
+According to Dr. Jay Finkelman, a professor at The Chicago School in I/O business psychology and the department chair of the Southern California campuses, “they all fit under the same umbrella.”

 This overlap is clear even in The Chicago School’s degree tracks.
 For example, you can pursue a business psychology degree with an industrial and organizational focus.